Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that sisply the third line of the file
+ A script that create a file name exactly